Comparing Visa and Discover cards

 Global acceptance winner: Visa

 Global acceptance is one area where Visa beats Discover, with usage in more than 200 countries and territories worldwide.
-According to the card network, there are currently 3.6 billion Visa cards in use and more than 70 million merchant locations.
+According to the card network, there are currently 4.5 billion Visa cards in use and more than 130 million merchant locations.

-Discover boasts that their cards are accepted at more than 95 percent of places in the U.S., but the Discover coverage map shows huge gaps in global acceptance in Africa, the Middle East and Eastern Europe.
-In comparison to Visa, Discover cards are accepted at more than 48 million locations.
+Discover boasts that their cards are accepted at more than 99 percent of places in the U.S., but the Discover coverage map shows huge gaps in global acceptance in Africa, the Middle East and Eastern Europe.
+In comparison to Visa, Discover cards are accepted at more than 70 million locations.

 Foreign transaction fees winner: Discover

-Despite gaps in global acceptance, Discover does take the lead here—its cards never charge foreign transaction fees.
+Despite gaps in global acceptance, Discover does take the lead here — its cards never charge foreign transaction fees.
 If you are traveling to a country where Discover acceptance is prevalent, this could save you from having to pay a foreign transaction fee (usually 3 percent) on your purchases abroad.

 When it comes to Visa credit cards, some charge foreign transaction fees while others do not.
+This means you’ll want to be careful when picking a Visa credit card if you frequently travel abroad.

 Cardholder benefits winner: Visa